dabbu-knowledge-platform/files-api-server/CONTRIBUTING.md

 ### Step 7: Test

-Bug fixes and features should always come with tests.
 Please ensure that all changes/additions come with tests.
 All PRs must have tests unless the maintainer says the PR is text-exempt.

-If you are adding a new module, add the tests for that module in the `tests/module_tests/`.
+If you are adding a new module, add the tests for that module in the `tests/module_tests/<provider id>_test.js`.
 If you added a utility function, add a test for it in `tests/utils_test.js`.
 If you modified the handling of an internal method such as the `cache` method, or listing, enabling and disabling providers, add the test to `tests/server_test.js`.

 All existing and added tests **MUST** pass for the PR to land.
 If existing tests are already breaking on the `develop` branch, ensure that no additional tests break due to your changes.
-Note that **no PRs will be merged until the tests on the `develop` branch pass first**.
+Note that **no PRs will be merged until the tests on the `develop` branch are fixed and all of them are passed**.

 ### Step 8: Document